 Treasure chests, points and rewards: even if a learner cannot progress to a higher level, he or she can still collect points and rewards, so his or her motivation is sustained, which helps to evaluate the learning process as progress.
-In the learning pathway, you can hide as many treasure chests as you like, with different rewards: stars; different treasures (shield, jewellery, cup, badge, characters, etc.); pictures; links - video or other text content.
+The learning pathway can hide any number of treasure chests with different rewards: stars; different treasures (shield, jewellery, cup, badge, characters, etc.); pictures; links - video or other text content.